 The peripheral vision isn’t as good as the Swedes.
 My only complaint with these goggles is that it is a little harder to see out the sides and the top of them.
 Compared to Swede goggles, which have fantastic all-around vision, the Vanquisher 2.0 is a little harder to see out of if you aren’t looking straight ahead.
 This might not matter for most swimmers, but when swimming face-down with a snorkel I would like to be able to see peripherally what is ahead of me without having to pick my head up.

 They are comfortable.
 These Speedo goggles are a comfortable wear.
+Very similar to the Fastskin3 Elite goggles that Speedo makes without the big price tag.
 The eye sockets are rubberized, so you don’t have the hard plastic lens digging into your face.
 For swimmers who train for 90-120 minutes this is key—you want goggles that will be comfortable on your face for extended periods of time.

 They’ve yet to leak on me.
 The Vanquishers come with a hard plastic nose piece (with several different sizes to adjust to your particular nose width—I’ve been good to use the one it comes packaged with).
 This means that as long the goggle straps are even moderately fitting you won’t have any leakage.
 I’m fond of using Swedes with a chunk of strap as the nose piece—while convenient and quick to do, the strap wears out after a few weeks of constant water and falls apart.
 No such issues with the Vanquishers.